zhengye1/MultiVision/README.md

 Prerequisite:
 ========================
 1. Install mongodb
-2. Active mongodb service by typing 'mongod' if you using local
+2. Active mongodb service by typing '''mongod''' if you using local

 Run the following command on local machine:
 ========================
-'bower isntall'
+'''bower isntall'''
-'npm install'
+'''npm install'''
-'nodemon server.js'
+'''nodemon server.js'''